Women's health and hormones

 3Polycystic ovarian morphology on ultrasound

-12 or more follicles (2–9 mm diameter) per ovary on transvaginal ultrasound, or ovarian volume >10 mL.
-The 2023 guideline raised this threshold to 20 follicles when using modern high-resolution probes.
+12 or more follicles per ovary on ultrasound, or ovarian volume over 10 mL.
+The 2023 guideline raised this to 20 follicles on modern probes.

-Crucially, other causes of androgen excess and anovulation must be excluded — thyroid disease, non-classical congenital adrenal hyperplasia (CAH), Cushing's syndrome, and hyperprolactinaemia.
-This is why a comprehensive blood panel is essential: it simultaneously investigates PCOS and rules out mimics.
+Other causes must be excluded first: thyroid disease, congenital adrenal hyperplasia, and high prolactin.
+That is why a full panel matters.
+It investigates PCOS and rules out mimics at once.

 3. Which hormones does a PCOS blood test check?

-The gap between what a comprehensive PCOS assessment requires and what the NHS typically runs is significant.
-Many women receive a testosterone and TSH result, are told both are “normal,” and are sent home — without SHBG, fasting insulin, DHEA-S, or LH:FSH ratio ever being checked.
+The gap is significant.
+Many women get testosterone and TSH, are told both are normal, and are sent home.
+SHBG, fasting insulin, DHEA-S, and LH:FSH are never checked.

 4. Testosterone & free androgen index: the androgen picture

-Testosterone is the primary diagnostic androgen in PCOS.
-But there is an important nuance: only 1–3% of circulating testosterone is biologically active (“free”).
-The rest is bound to sex hormone-binding globulin (SHBG) and albumin.
-A woman with normal total testosterone but suppressed SHBG may have excess free androgen activity — and will experience the same symptoms as someone with overtly elevated testosterone.
+Testosterone is the key diagnostic androgen, but only 1–3% is active (“free”).
+The rest binds to SHBG.
+A woman with normal total T but low SHBG can have excess free androgen and the same symptoms.

-The free androgen index (FAI) captures this.
-It is calculated as (total testosterone ÷ SHBG) × 100.
-An FAI above 5 is considered elevated in women and supports the biochemical hyperandrogenism criterion of the Rotterdam criteria, even if total testosterone is within the reference range.
+The free androgen index (FAI) captures this: (total testosterone ÷ SHBG) × 100.
+An FAI above 5 meets the hyperandrogenism criterion, even with normal total testosterone.

 5. LH:FSH ratio: why it matters and when it misleads